Columbia River Paddle

 We offer private pickups along the Columbia River and Kootenay River.
 Please contact us for our rates; our pricing for our private pick ups is based on the vehicle size, not a per person rate.

-We also provide shuttles for golf trips, weddings, parties etc. We have a 10, 19 and 24 passenger bus.
+We also provide shuttles for golf trips, weddings, parties etc. We have a 10, 20 and two 24 passenger bus.
 If you’d like a quote please email paddle@columbiariverpaddle.com

 Awesome!
 The Columbia River is a great river to paddle.
 While we frequently check the Invermere to Radium section, we do not monitor the river north of Radium Hot Springs and therefore cannot give advice on conditions.
 High water is at the end of May/June so camping spots are hard to find around this time - for the easiest camping we would recommend paddling before mid-May or in August or later.
 We recommend using google maps and Maptown to research your route.
 We do offer multi-day rental discounts and private shuttles.